myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Here, remains can become material.
 But if all remains are immediately called material, we forget that some of them may once have been someone's home.
 >
 > We put some of them in a dry place.
 We do not know what for yet.
-We only know: do not throw away too quickly.
+We only know: Do not throw away too quickly, maybe we're just not in sync yet.
 >
 > ***
 >